rancher/rke2-docs/docs/introduction.md

 ## Why two names?
 It is known as RKE2 as it is the next iteration of the Rancher Kubernetes Engine for datacenter use cases.
 The distribution runs standalone or integrated into Rancher.
 Automated provisioning of new RKE2 clusters is available in Rancher v2.6+.

-It is also known as RKE Government in order to convey another use case and sector it currently targets.
+It has also been known as RKE Government as it was designed to target sectors with heightened security requirements.

 ## Security